Jogan/KotlinPlayground/README.md

 ## Important

 This app is very much a work in progress and subject to change.
-At the time of writing this its nothing more than a TextView which displays the price (hopefully large) or magic internet money.
+At the time of writing this its nothing more than a TextView which displays the price (hopefully large) of magic internet money.

 ## Android development